-Study 004 is an IST evaluating OHR-102 eye drops in 20 patients with branch and central retinal vein occlusion.
+Study 004 was an IST evaluating OHR-102 eye drops in 20 patients with branch and central retinal vein occlusion.
 All patients in the study received OHR-102 for ten weeks, with injections of Lucentis at week 2 and 6, and a data readout at week 10.
 At week 10, the patients entered into the extension phase and have been randomized 1:1 to either continue or discontinue taking OHR-102 eye drops through week 38 ("extension phase") During the extension phase, the patients will receive Lucentis injections on a PRN basis based on fluid based OCT criteria.
 The principal investigator presented the ten week data from the study at the American Society of Retina Specialists on August 9, 2014.
-The data demonstrated that, at week 10, the mean gain in visual acuity was 20.3 letters for all 20 eyes using the combination therapy.
-In addition, the mean visual acuity for all 20 eyes at week 10 was 20/32.
-At week 10, the average central foveal thickness for all 20 eyes was reduced to 270u.
-One of 20 eyes qualified for an injection of ranibizumab at week 10, indicating dryness of the retina and a 95% macular deturgescence rate.
-Study 004 has completed enrollment and we expect data from the extension phase including visual acuity parameters and injection frequency to be available in July 2015 for presentation by the investigator at the Annual Scientific Meeting of the American Society of Retina Specialists in Vienna, Austria.
+The data demonstrated that, at week 10, the mean gain in visual acuity was 20.3 letters for all 20 patients using the combination therapy.
+In addition, the mean visual acuity for all 20 patients at week 10 was 20/32.
+At week 10, the average central foveal thickness for all 20 patients was reduced to 270u.
+One of 20 patients qualified for an injection of ranibizumab at week 10, indicating dryness of the retina and a 95% macular deturgescence rate.